diehlpk/async_heat_equation/rust/README.md

      |     ^^^^ maybe a missing crate `rand`?
   ```

-* Debugging is really convinient, since again the error messages are clear
+* Debugging is really convenient, since again the error messages are clear
   ```bash
   thread 'main' panicked at 'called `Result::unwrap()` on an `Err` value: ParseIntError { kind: PosOverflow }', src/main.rs:34:39
   note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace